Book 3 in the Treasure Hunters Series

 In the Solomon Islands, Archer uncovers a vintage portrait that leads to a fortune in diamonds stolen during WWII.
 But when Rosalina is kidnapped by an evil priest hellbent on getting his hands on the priceless fortune, Archer must play be the madman’s rules.

 ⭐ Quest for answers⭐Evil nemises ⭐Race against time ⭐Hidden secrets ⭐Broken hero ⭐Tragic childhood ⭐ Kick-ass heroine

-Treasured Whispers is book 4 in the complete Treasure Hunters Series. ❤️Buy the full series in a book bundle to save $$$, and receive a bonus prequel for FREE
+Treasured Dreams is book 3 in the complete Treasure Hunters Series. ❤️Buy the full series in a book bundle to save $$$, and receive a bonus

 - Broken Alpha Hero

 - Race against time

 Treasure brought them together.
 Enemies tested their love.But nowthe enemy is closer than they think.

 Archer Mahoney’s talent for finding lost treasure is almost as good as his talent for finding trouble.
 When he uncovers a vintage portrait linked to a fortune of diamonds stolen during World War II, he’s suddenly thrust into a dangerous chase filled with bizarre clues, ruthless adversaries, and stakes that could cost him the woman he loves.When Rosalina is kidnapped by a madman out for revenge, the treasure hunt turns into something more sinister.
 More personal.With time running out, Archer will have to play the madman’s chilling game to save her in time.
 But if there’s one thing Archer has learned from a lifetime of hunting lost secrets, it’s that to win against the devil you can’t play by the rules…